xermicus/r2deob/README.md

 # r2deob

-Function deobfuscation PoC with r2 + ESIL
+deobfuscation PoC with r2 + ESIL

 # What